coffee2code/post-to-post-links/readme.txt

     * Set textdomain using a string instead of a variable.
     * Remove .pot file and /lang subdirectory.
     * Remove 'Domain Path' from plugin header.
+* Change: Note compatibility through WP 4.5+.
+* Change: Dropped compatibility with version of WP older than 4.1.

 = 4.0 (2015-03-09) =
 * Publicly release changes from the not-publicly released v2.0 and v3.0 of the plugin